everx-labs/TonNfcClientAndroid/README.md

 The library is published on  https://jitpack.io, see https://jitpack.io/#tonlabs/TonNfcClientAndroid.

-Let's suppose you have an Android project.
-To use TonNfcClientAndroid library in the project you must go through the following steps.
+To use TonNfcClientAndroid library in Android project you must go through the following steps.

 + Add it in your root build.gradle at the end of repositories.
 ```ruby